Skip to main navigation menu Skip to main content Skip to site footer

 About the Journal

-We are an undergraduate journal affiliated with the Robarts Centre for Canadian Studies aiming to publish quality bilingual research in the social sciences and humanities about Canada.
+Founded in 2020, Contemporary Kanata is a journal devoted to publishing works by undergraduate students in the field of Canadian Studies.
+We aim to publish quality bilingual research in the social sciences and humanities about Canada.
 Our vision involves efforts to decolonize knowledge and scholarship within the field of Canadian Studies, and we hope to publish pieces and articles that center the voices of misrepresented, underrepresented, and unrepresented groups.
-We recognize that we exist within a context in which undergraduate journals are few and far between and there are limited opportunities or avenues for undergraduate students to publish their work.
-As such, our mission involves fostering debate and intellectual exchange between emerging scholars and thinkers who are engaging critically with Canada.
+We recognize that we exist within a context where undergraduate journals are few and far between, and there are limited opportunities or avenues for undergraduate students to publish their work.
+Our mission involves fostering debate and intellectual exchange between emerging scholars and thinkers who are engaging critically with Canada.
 As well as to ensure that our writers and contributors feel supported during what might be for many of them their first publishing process.